tpchambers/Monocular_Depth_Estimation/README.md

 For the first stage of the project, I was able to build my own monocular depth estimator from scratch in tensorflow, based off of the U-NET Convolutional Network.
 I then built my U-NET model and tested it on the oxford pets keras dataset, with the KERAS tutorial to test its functionality on a more simple dataset.
 For the second part of this project, I found a better version of the U-NET model that uses a version that resembles my own model structure.
 I then re-trained the model on one of the larger datasets I previously mentioned, the NYU data set: https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html .
 The NYU dataset is a massive dataset comprised of indoor images along with a ground truth depth label per image.
 This set has been widely used in computer vision research and is a benchmark for most monocular depth estimation papers.
 For my first project solution, I wanted to fully understand how to build such models, and be able to train one of the pre-made model examples on a larger and more difficult dataset, which I was able to do.
 I originally cited the DEMON paper in my earlier dataset submission portion, and the NYUV2 dataset is a critical dataset mentioned as part of the paper.
 I discuss below what the next steps for my project will entail.

-## For the second part of this submission, I saved the model checkpoints as I trained on GPU to the google drive folder shared called "NNProject_TheoChambers" (link for this along with instructions below).

 ### Part 1